Actipro/WPF-Controls/Documentation/topics/views/animations/index.md

 ## IArrangeAnimation

-The [IArrangeAnimation](xref:@ActiproUIRoot.Controls.Views.IArrangeAnimation) interface defines the base requirements for an object that can animate the arrangement of a PanelBase's children.
+The [IArrangeAnimation](xref:@ActiproUIRoot.Controls.Views.IArrangeAnimation) interface defines the base requirements for an object that can animate the arrangement of a `PanelBase`'s children.
 The interface defines a single method, [GetStoryboard](xref:@ActiproUIRoot.Controls.Views.IArrangeAnimation.GetStoryboard*), which is used to get a `Storyboard` used to animate one or more properties.

 The [ArrangeAnimation](xref:@ActiproUIRoot.Controls.Views.ArrangeAnimation), described below, provides a default implementation of the `IArrangeAnimation`.